MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/unordered-map-class.md

 ### <a name="remarks"></a>Açıklamalar

 Türü, bir demet için ileriye doğru Yineleyici işlevi görebilecek bir nesneyi tanımlar.
-Burada uygulama tanımlı tür `T4`için bir eş anlamlı olarak açıklanmaktadır.
+Burada `T4` uygulama tanımlı tür için bir eş anlamlı olarak açıklanmaktadır.

 ### <a name="example"></a>Örnek